 C21U is a campus leader in conducting research on learning innovation, but we are always striving to establish new partnerships and create new projects.
 Major research categories include the following:

-Under the broad heading of tech-enabled education, we include courses and programs that integrate technology into on-ground environments as well as online education, and in particular, massive open online courses (MOOCs).
+Technology-enabled education - Under the broad heading of tech-enabled education, we include courses and programs that integrate technology into physical classrooms as well as online education including Massive Open Online Courses (MOOCs).

 Through online learning programs and MOOCs, a wealth of data is generated that, when properly analyzed, can provide predictive information on student activities and success.
 For example, data systems that merge student information systems with admissions data with data from a school’s learning management system can help to identify students at risk of failing a course or degree program.
-Analyses of patterns of learner behavior can help students decide whether the major they have chosen to start school will be the best path for them to finish school.
+Analyses of patterns of learner behavior can help students decide whether the major they have chosen at the start of their education will be the best path for them to finish their degree.
 And in MOOCs, tools can be created so that students can analyze their own learning patterns and ultimately self-regulate their engagement and participation.

-Of course, there are privacy concerns that must be addressed not only in legal terms (see the Family Educational Rights and Privacy Act [FERPA]) but also in more general ethical terms.
-For example, is it right to collect and use “clickstream data”, which tracks each user’s path through Web content, to understand more about the learner?
+Of course, there are privacy concerns that must be addressed not only in legal terms (for example, the Family Educational Rights and Privacy Act [FERPA] and the European Union’s General Data Protection Regulation [GDPR]) but also in more general ethical terms.
+For example, is it right to collect and use “clickstream data”, which tracks each user’s path through web content, to understand more about the learner?
 At C21U, we keep a watchful eye over the privacy and security of student information while also contributing to the conversation around what is in the best interest of the learner.